 While important, some of the things we have discussed so far may seem to be more relevant to students in primary school, where art is already fairly common.
 We wouldn’t be exploring the issue properly without also talking about students in high school and even college.

-Another great bonus that comes along with continuing to include art classes in curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
-Regardless of the field in which you want to work, now more than ever, employers are looking for people with a diverse skillset.
+Another great bonus that comes along with continuing to include art classes in the curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
+Regardless of the field in which you want to work, now more than ever, employers are looking for people with diverse skills.
 Even basic familiarity with design software or even just having a well-developed aesthetic sensibility can be what makes one applicant stand out from others who are similarly qualified.

 Regardless of how much value you place on art as a cultural goal, the academic benefits are clear.